L3Gaunt/math_contexter/PLANNING.md

 - a simple scroll function where you can enter a range, and it prints the text + the referenced definitions

 More detailed plan for research.
 Concrete things:
+ [ ] set up an environment to try different prompts/workflows?
+      [ ] set up an envir
+ [ ] figure out how to extract INTRODUCTIONS of concepts
+     - [ ] try the simplest possible thing, wrapping in prompts.
- [ ] figure out how to extract INTRODUCTIONS of concepts [ ] figure out how to extract REFERENCES to concepts
+ [ ] figure out how to extract REFERENCES to concepts

 What is the